 Indianapolis, IN 46204-2251

-An example form, for your use, is available on the IDEM Forms website.
 Notification of Compliance Status and Compliance Certification Reports are to be submitted through the U.S. EPA’s Central Data Exchange (CDX).

 New boilers are those having commenced construction or reconstruction after June 4, 2010.

 Energy assessments provide owners and operators of boilers opportunities to reduce energy usage and increase efficiency of their systems.
 The U.S. EPA does not require owners and operators of boilers to implement recommendations made by the assessment.
-A one-time energy assessment is required by January 31, 2016 for existing boilers.
+A one-time energy assessment was required by January 31, 2016 for existing boilers.
 New boilers are not subject to this requirement.

 New boilers must conduct a tune-up within 13, 25, or 61 months of start-up depending on their fuel source subcategory, if they are designated as limited use, and the boiler capacity.